Dytiscus semisulcatus: Life history

 From recorded sightings, it has been found that the beetle hibernates through the winter period in pond edge soils, then in early spring they reappear.
 They can mate from spring to autumn.
 The beetle reproduces by laying eggs, under water in the mesophyll of an aquatic plant leaf (such as Juncus articulatus), the incubation period is between 17 and 19 days long.
 Most of the eggs are laid in the autumn time, with the larvae developing through the winter.
 In the spring, normally around April fully grown larvae are found.
-The larvae is normally about 18 mm in length.
+The larvae are normally about 18 mm in length.
 The larvae are known to feed exclusively on caddis fly larvae.
 The adults beetles may occur in large numbers where found and they known to be able fliers.

 Before they dive, they collect air bubbles in their wing cases which goes through the spiracles.
 The jaws of diving beetles are strong compared to their body size.